trompamusic/mei-friend/README.md

 ### Editing functionality
 - Navigation within the notation window by arrow keys (combined with CMD and CTRL for measure-wise and page-wise stepping).
-- Select one or more elements in the Verovio panel (SHIFT + click for multiple tones).
+- Select one or more elements in the Verovio panel (SHIFT + click for multiple notes).
+- Insert slur, tie (above by default or below with CTRL).
+- Insert crescendo hairpin or diminuendo hairpin to two selected notes.
-- Insert slur, tie, hairpin elements at selected notes.
+- Insert glissando, arpeggio elements at selected notes.
+- Insert fermata to selected note (above by default or below and inverted with CTRL).
+- Insert directives, dynamics, tempo indications to selected notes (above by default or below with CTRL).
+- Insert pedal up/down.
 - ...more to come...